 8. Find running routes

-Figure out where you can run.
-You might need to drive somewhere to get in a long run (unless you are okay circling your neighborhood 10 times).
-Maybe you can check out nearby trails, tracks, or parks.
-It is also helpful to have a back-up plan in case of bad weather (aka the dreaded treadmill).
+Figure out some safe and interesting places where you can run to avoid getting bored.
+You might need to drive somewhere to get in a long run, or maybe you can check out nearby trails, tracks, or parks.
+It is also helpful to have a back-up plan in case of bad weather, like the treadmill.
 If you have access to a gym or an indoor track you may need to utilize those areas from time to time.
-While I will run outside rather than on the treadmill any day, I don’t do ice or lightning.
-Safety first.
+It’s important to make sure safety is your priority when you are training for a race.

-Choose a goal and get pumped!
+Choose a goal and get excited about it!
 Come up with some smaller goals along the way.
 For example, after completing your first 20 miler, maybe treat yourself to a pedicure.
-Whatever will keep you excited!
+Whatever will keep you motivated!
 Tell people about your goals (or just about your race if you are nervous to share your specific goal).
 Picture yourself crossing the finish line on race day, preferably with a huge smile on your face.

 10. Rest up!